jgoodman/MySQL-RPG-Schema/NOTES.md

    - name:'willpower', desc:'A measure of the character''s mental resistance.',
    - name:'perception', desc:'A measure of a character''s openness to their surroundings.',
    - name:'luck', desc:'A measure of a character having chance to favor him or her.',
-   - name: 'damage', desc: 'A measure to inflict damage',
+   - name:'damage', desc: 'A measure to inflict damage',

 ##character_attribute##
  - Columns